api3dao/vitepress-docs/docs/reference/ois/latest/processing.md

 Every processing snippet follows this schema:

-- `environment` - Currently one of `Node 14` or `Node 14 async`.
-Both options interpret the code as JavaScript and execute in Node.js version 14.
+- `environment` - Currently one of `Node` or `Node async`.
+Both options interpret the code as JavaScript and execute in Node.js.
 The async version can use asynchronous code.
 The code snippet is expected to call `resolve(output)` with the output value as an argument.
 Airnode will use the resolved value as the input to subsequent snippets (if defined).
 - `value` - The processing code written as a string.
 - `timeoutMs` - The maximum timeout that this snippet can run.
 In case the timeout is exceeded an error is thrown.